vivian0420/Distributed-Data-Analysis-Platform/README.md

  - Controller: responsible for managing resources in the system.
  - Storage nodes: responsible for storing and retrieving file chunks.
  - Client: responsible for breaking files into chunks, asking the controller where to store them, and then sending them to the appropriate storage node(s).
 Also it is able to download/delete from the file system.
+ - submit-job client: responsible for submitting job to Computation Manager.
  - Computation Manager: manage computations.
 For example, receive job submissions, determine relevant storage nodes based on the input file, and then transfer the job to the target nodes for execution.